Material issue 3 Realize decarbonization, circular economy, and society in harmony with nature, through environmental efforts

 Biodegradable garbage processors (Seven-Eleven Japan)

-In light of the fact that approximately half of food waste is generated by homes, the Seven & i Group is conducting educational activities to reduce food waste at home.
-We conducted a food drive in which customers could bring their extra food to participating Ito-Yokado, York, and Sogo and Seibu stores and have it be donated to food banks.
+In light of the fact that approximately half of food waste is generated by households, the Seven & i Group is conducting educational activities to reduce food waste at home.
+For example, Ito-Yokado and York-Benimaru conduct “food drives,” which involve customers bringing surplus food from their households to participating stores, with this food then donated to food banks.

-From June 2020, Ito-Yokado successively expanded the number of stores with a permanent food drive collection box to 44 (as of the end of February 2022).
+From June 2020, Ito-Yokado successively expanded the number of stores with a permanent food drive collection box to 75 (as of the end of February 2023).
 The foods collected at each store are centralized at distribution centers with the cooperation of contracted logistics companies, and then delivered to food canteens for children and persons in need of support through food banks.
-In addition, we implemented a food drive to raise employee awareness at venues including the Head Office of each Seven & i Group company and selected district offices of Seven Eleven Japan.
+In addition, we implemented a food drive to raise employee awareness at venues including the Head Office of each Seven & i Group company and selected district offices of Seven-Eleven Japan.

 At Seven & i Food Systems, companies in the restaurant business have the responsibility to promote efforts that encourage customers to finish their food.
-At the end of February 2022, 38 local municipals nationwide have registered as stores that promote food waste reduction, such as stores that encourage customers to finish their meals.
-Since October 2019, Denny's menu has made it clear that there is a small-serving option for rice that is easy to finish, and it has displayed the “Loss Non” symbol used by the national movement to promote food loss and waste reduction.
+For example, at the end of February 2023, 38 local municipals nationwide have registered as stores that promote food waste reduction, such as stores that encourage customers to finish their meals.
+Additionally, since October 2019, Denny's menu has made it clear that there is a small-serving option for rice that is easy to finish, and it has displayed the “Loss Non” symbol used by the national movement to promote food loss and waste reduction.

 mottECO poster